 Tex-Mex.
 Fish and chips.
 Taco pizza.
 California cuisine.
 All of these dishes are a type of food known as “fusion,” or different ingredients from other cultures coming together to create a delicious meal.
 Chef Richard Wing is considered the grandfather of fusion cuisine, creating and serving unique French-Chinese dishes, long before fusion cuisine became a thing.
-If you’re looking for a great fusion dish here in Indiana, look no further than these nine incredible restaurants!
+If you’re looking for a great fusion dish here in Indiana, look no further than these 7 incredible restaurants!

 Evansville’s only fusion restaurant, Madeleine’s is where Pacific Rim meets Spanish and classic American cuisine with a European touch.
 The goal of Madeleine’s is on creating and serving the freshest, highest quality ingredients with a fusion flair.
 The menu changes based on the availability of ingredients, and it’s the perfect place for any occasion.
 Try a rack of lamb served with mustard barbeque sauce, or a coffee encrusted Filet!

 Casual Asian fusion cuisine is what you’ll find at Nori Asian Fusion Cuisine in northwestern Fort Wayne, Indiana.
 The restaurant serves a variety of sushi, Thai, and Asian cuisine, making it more of a ‘traditional’ fusion restaurant.
 Try a delicious Fu-Ki Chicken or Grilled Salmon Curry.
 Vegetable pancake, anyone?
 How about a banana cheese roll for dessert?